Islamic banking and finance: Other Sharia-compliant financial instruments

 Any surplus in the common pool of accumulated premiums should be redistributed to the insured.
-(As with all Islamic finance, funds must not be invested in haram activities like interest-bearing instruments, enterprises involved in alcohol or pork.)
+(As with all Islamic finance, funds must not be invested in haram activities like interest-bearing instruments and enterprises involved in alcohol or pork.)

 Like other Islamic finance operations, the takaful industry has been praised by some for providing "superior alternatives" to conventional equivalents; and criticized by others for not being significantly different from them in its use of the "law of large numbers" to spread risk, or its use of conventional corporate (not mutual) management practices.

 The industry is projected to reach $25 billion in size by the end of 2017.